Real Estate Tax Assessments - Notice to Disabled Veterans/Property Owners

 By law, disability documentation must come from the U.S. Department of Veterans Affairs.
 It is not sufficient just to submit a medical certification from your private physician.

-For tax year 2011, the Fairfax County Board of Supervisors has adopted a lower Car Tax rate of $0.01 per $100 of assessed value on one motor vehicle owned and regularly used by a qualifying disabled veteran in accordance with Virginia Code §58.1-3506(A)(19).
+The Fairfax County Board of Supervisors has adopted a lower Car Tax rate of $0.01 per $100 of assessed value on one motor vehicle owned and regularly used by a qualifying disabled veteran in accordance with Virginia Code §58.1-3506(A)(19).
 Download the Application for Reduced Personal Property (Car Tax) Rate for Qualifying Disabled Veterans here.
 Applicants will be required to provide official documentation from the U.S. Department of Veterans Affairs that verifies the disabled veteran has been rated by such agency to have a "100% service-connected, permanent, and total disability or has either lost, or lost the use of, one or both legs, or an arm or a hand, or who is blind."
 The reduced Car Tax rate is subject each year to adoption by the Board of Supervisors during their deliberation on the County’s annual budget.
 Disabled veterans need only apply once, but must contact DTA to receive the lower rate on a different vehicle should the approved vehicle be otherwise moved, sold or disposed.
 Please note, if you are also applying for the real estate exemption described above, you do not need to submit a separate application.
 Our office will apply the lower Car Tax rate if you qualify.

 Please feel free to contact our office if you have any questions by e-mail at firstname.lastname@example.org or by calling 703-222-8234.

 State Dept. of Veteran's Services: www.dvs.virginia.gov 1-804-786-0286